 The Metal Element

 Air shifting, skin tightening, clarity of sight, liminality.
 White, like bones and ghosts.
 Magic, the underworld, things that are not exactly alive yet not exactly dead, fertilizer.
 Werner Herzog, shoegaze, solemnity, austerity, condensation, storage (it’s ‘gourd season,’ after all).
 Oh Autumn, nature’s strip tease, strip us down to what's essential.
-Drop it like it’s hot, return to origin.
+Drop it like it’s hot, return us to origin.
 Through your pivot of beauty and loss, let us understand the indispensable allure that lies within, allow this transformation to uncover who we are without our fruits and flowers, expose the silvery crone core in all of us and let her luster be untarnished.

 In the five element calendar, Autumn corresponds to the element Metal.
 The progeny of heat and pressure, Metal embodies the magic of time, its innate preciousness an exposé of the Hermetic rituals that occur in the mysterious depths of the underworld where life, death, and transformation happen.
 Sequestered and shrouded deep within Earth’s core, metals alert us to the hidden treasures within, much like Autumn asks us to go inward and mine the caves of our own unconscious for riches to sustain us through the yin time of year.